assafmo/SQLiteQueryServer/README.md

         SQL query to prepare for
 ```

 Note: SQLiteQueryServer is optimized for the SELECT command.
 Other commands such as INSERT, UPDATE, DELETE, CREATE, etc might be slow because SQLiteQueryServer doesn't use transactions (yet).
-Also, the response format and error messages from these commands can be odd or unexpected.
+Also, the response format and error messages from these commands may be odd or unexpected.

 # Examples